-The lead wellness official, in conjunction with the school health advisory council, superintendent or designee shall oversee implementation of this policy and monitor system schools, programs and curricula to ensure compliance with and to assess progress under this policy, related policies and established guidelines or administrative regulations.
-Each principal shall be responsible for and shall report to the lead wellness official superintendent or designee regarding compliance and measurements of progress in hist or her school.
-Staff members responsible for programs related to student wellness also shall report to the lead wellness official superintendent or designee regarding the status of such programs.
+The lead wellness official, in conjunction with the school health advisory council, shall oversee implementation of this policy and monitor system schools, programs and curricula to ensure compliance with and to assess progress under this policy, related policies and established guidelines or administrative regulations.
+Each principal shall be responsible for and shall report to the lead wellness official regarding compliance and measurements of progress in his/ or her school.
+Staff members responsible for programs related to student wellness also shall report to the lead wellness official regarding the status of such programs.